evelinajim/webHandler/README.md

 * The video of me testing the program: https://youtu.be/cFHWWpUcIKo
 * Thing I hadn't mentioned in the video.
 The fav icon is connected to the small icon at the top of the browser!
 * You can't see it in my project because of the persistent connection presenting the loading page.
+* When I said you don't import I meant you don't add it to your library through the project interpreter